shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-1.md

 potential compatibility issues they may cause.

-First let's find if there's a way to change fewest existing WebGL 1 code using the extension to make it work correctly with WebGL 2 context.
+First let's find if there's a way to change fewest existing WebGL 1 code using the extension to make it work correctly with a WebGL 2 context.

-We may find that in some cases (instancing and VAO), it's only the function we are calling that changes from the extension version to core version, while the parameters and pipeline doesn't change.
-We used to call `fooEXT`, now we simply switched to `foo`.
+We may find that in some cases (instancing and VAO), it's only the function we are calling that changes from the extension version to core version, while the parameters and pipeline don't change.
+We used to call `fooEXT`, now we simply switch to `foo`.

-Thanks for Javascript neat support of function object, one solution can be that we create a function handler at startup, assigned with either the extension version from WebGL 1 or the core version from WebGL 2.
+Thanks to Javascript's neat support of function objects, one solution is that we can create a function handler at startup, assigned with either the extension version from WebGL 1 or the core version from WebGL 2.
-And for the rest of the code we call this function handler.
+Within the rest of the code we call this function handler.

 ```javascript
 if (!webgl2) {